On approximating copulas by finite mixtures: Proofs

-We need the following lemma to prove corollary~\ref{corr: marginals1}. \begin{lemma} Let $T$ be a Borel measurable mapping from $\mathbb{R}^M$ into $\mathbb{R}^L$ and let $f$ and $g$ be the density functions of two arbitrary $\mathbb{R}^M$ random vectors and $f_T$ and $g_T$ be respectively the densities of the mapped random vectors then . \end{lemma}
+Let $T$ be a Borel measurable mapping from $\mathbb{R}^M$ into $\mathbb{R}^L$ and let $f$ and $g$ be the density functions of two arbitrary $\mathbb{R}^M$ random vectors and $f_T$ and $g_T$ be respectively the densities of the mapped random vectors then .
+This is proved as follows.
+Let $f$ and $g$ be the densities of $X$ and $Y$ respectively.